rackerlabs/technical-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 #### Coordinated Replicat

 A configured Replicat is called a coordinator.
-This process starts additional replicates based on the specified number of threads.
-The Replicat name is limited to five characters, and the threaded replicates have this name appended with a three-digit number (for example, RGGMA, RGGMA001, RGGMA002, and so on).
+This process starts additional Replicats based on the specified number of threads.
+The Replicat name is limited to five characters, and the threaded Replicats have this name appended with a three-digit number (for example, RGGMA, RGGMA001, RGGMA002, and so on).
 The coordinator sends SQL to the threads, which can be applied in parallel and in committed order.